dashedstripes/foundation/README.md

-# Awesome Project Build with TypeORM
+# Foundation

+A base project using typeorm and jest.

-Steps to run this project:
+### Steps to run this project:

 1. Run `npm i` command
 2. Setup database settings inside `ormconfig.json` file